gmccreight/facture/Readme.rst

 Overview
 --------

-Facture is factories that create fixtures.
+Facture is FAC-tories that create fix-TURE data.
+Also, it manu-FACTURE-s data.

-TODO: add more text here
+Wiktionary says it also means: "The act or manner of making or doing anything, especially of a literary, musical, or pictorial production."
+That's pretty cool.

+So why, oh why, would you need such a strange tool?

 * "compile"-time checks
-* materializes the output of your configuration
+* materializes the output into your version-controlled files, unrolling the complexity.
+Because this is automated, we can put as much effort into making the generated data comprehensible (and lineage-providing) as possible.
+It's also extremely easy to see what the effects of any change you make is, since it's all laid out for you.
 * code as configuration (high level of dynamic stuff possible... as long as it runs)
 * easy to reason about each scenario in isolation: data partitioning
 * plays well with others... strangles manually created fixtures.
 Integrates with how you do things, doesn't try to